center-for-threat-informed-defense/attack-flow/docs/overview.rst

 adversary emulation plans that focus their security testing on observed behavior by adversaries targeting their organization.
-Defenders can follow the scenario laid out in the flow and select tests that will effectively assess their defenses against the chains of attack.
+Defenders can follow the scenario laid out in the flow and select tests that will effectively assess their defenses against paths of attack.
 Having a large corpus of common attack paths and TTP sequences can help with the creation of adversary emulation plans.

 **Defensive Posture**